d365collaborative/d365fo.tools/wiki/Troubleshoot.md

 ```

 ## **Debug**
-For general PowerShell debug information, see [How to debug scripts in Windows PowerShel ISE](https://docs.microsoft.com/en-us/powershell/scripting/windows-powershell/ise/how-to-debug-scripts-in-windows-powershell-ise).
+For general PowerShell debug information, see [How to debug scripts in Windows PowerShell ISE](https://docs.microsoft.com/en-us/powershell/scripting/windows-powershell/ise/how-to-debug-scripts-in-windows-powershell-ise).

 To debug a cmdlet, first make sure the module is [loaded with the individual files](Load-individual-files-or-dot-source-the-files).
 Then open the .ps1 file of the cmdlet in PowerShell ISE and set a breakpoint.
 Finally, call the cmdlet.